jackylee1993/DADgraph/README.md

 2. DialogueGCN
 3. DADgraph

-Models can by choosed by `graph-model` parameter.
+Models can be choosed by `graph-model` parameter.

 ## Acknowledgements